Pope 'begs for God's forgiveness' for sexual abuse scandal - Journal du Cameroun

 Irish Prime Minister Leo Varadkar on Saturday directly urged the pope to take action against abuses and ensure justice for victims worldwide.

+The pope met eight abuse victims on Saturday, including a woman assaulted by a priest when she was in hospital aged 13.

-Paul Jude Redmond, who was illegally adopted from a Church-run “Mother and Baby Home” and met the pope on Saturday, said the pontiff appeared “genuinely shocked” by the stories of abuse.
+Paul Jude Redmond, who was illegally adopted from a Church-run “mother and baby home” because his mother was unmarried, also met the pope.
+He said the pontiff appeared “genuinely shocked” by the stories of abuse.

 But at a news conference in Dublin on Saturday by the group Ending Clergy Abuse (ECA), victim Mark Vincent Healey said the pope’s speech in Dublin was a “total missed opportunity”.